binyang424/PolyTex/doc/_build/html/_sources/source/test/Textile_class_example.rst.txt

     import numpy as np
     from tqdm.auto import tqdm
-    import polykriging as pk
+    import polytex as pk
-    from polykriging.geometry import Plane
+    from polytex.geometry import Plane

 ..
 GENERATED FROM PYTHON SOURCE LINES 16-23